jorbDehmel/oak/README.md

 Some miscellaneous notes which are not long enough to warrant their own section in this document:

-- `Oak` does not have namespaces under the canonical dialect, although the `namespace` or `std` rules provide a simulacrum of them.
 - `Oak` was previously (0.1.*) translated to `C++`.
 As of 0.2.0, it is instead translated to `C`.
 - As of version `0.0.10`, the `New` and `Del` operator aliases